-For these reasons I think it is important to provide an explanation of the story about how the term was initially established, what has happened to the term since and how our domesticated dogs really establish their pack structure.
+Many people think their dogs are 'Alpha' dogs but the term Alpha is not correct.
+I think it's important to understand the story about how the term was initially established, what has happened to the term since and, how our domesticated dogs really establish their pack structure.

 In reference to wolves, L. David Mech, PhD